duncandimauro/duncandimauro/README.md

 - 👋 Hi, I’m @duncandimauro
 - 👀 I’m interested in software, physical simulation, engineering, game development, and all things computer science!
-- 🌱 I’m currently learning Ruby, C++, C#, Python, Unity, Unreal Engine 5, and various CS topics
+- 🌱 I’m currently studying CS in a Masters of Science program
-- 💞️ I’m looking to collaborate on Game Jams
+- 💞️ I’m looking to collaborate on hackathons or game jams!
 - 📫 Contact information at: https://www.duncandimauro.com

 <!---